-What are the hourly rates of compensation and their effective dates?
+What are the compensation maximums?

 Note: Receipts are required for parking and toll fees.